wattlebirdaz/bashcms2_contents/posts/20200406_bashtechniques/main.md

 It might be too much to use all the options  -euxvo pipefail, but if you have trouble finding where the bug is hiding in your script, `set -euxvo pipefail` will be of help for sure.

-Other commands which are useful for finding bugs is `tee`.
+Another command which is useful for finding bugs is `tee`.
-When you have no idea, which command in the pipeline is causing the bug, you can simply add `| tee fileName` between the commands.
+When you have no idea which command in the pipeline is causing the bug, you can simply add `| tee fileName` between the commands.
 This will dump the output to the file as well as pass it to the next command.
 Very useful.

 ```bash
 !/bin/bash